At age 28, I went back to school.

 Take classes online if you can

-You can find the answers online to many of the homework and test questions.
+You can find the answers to many homework and test questions online.
 Am I advocating you cheat?
 Yes, because in the real world, you look up answers to problems you can’t solve.

 Also, challenging classes don’t exist online for this very reason.
 Or if they do, the exams are proctored in person.
-But seeing as how the university system is still making students pay for classes that aren’t relevant to their field of study, we need to get past these classes as quickly and painlessly as possible.
+But seeing as the university system is still making students pay for classes irrelevant to their field of study, we need to get past these classes as quickly and painlessly as possible.

 If you feel bad about approaching irrelevant online classes in this manner, just remember: were it not for these classes, you could finish your degree in half the time at likely a fourth of the price.